 HeX is convinced that its system is efficient and secure, so it is exploiting all available avenues to obtain official recognition by an independent third party.
 To date (2020), GMP accreditation is currently under active preparation and recognition as a Notified Body for medical devices (ON - Medical Device Regulation) is also being considered by the Management and the QA Team.

-For the tests and calibrations performed by HeX, there is no legal obligation to choose an accredited service provider.
-Thus, there is no legal reason for your auditor to require HeX to be accredited for its services.
+For the tests and calibrations carried out in controlled environments such as “Clean Rooms” by HeX, there is to date, no legal obligation to choose an accredited service provider.
+The choice and selection of a provider lies in the ability of this provider to meet your own requirements (quality, organizational, etc.) that you, as a client, deem important.
+Thus, there is no legal reason for your auditor to require HeX to be accredited for its services in your Clean Rooms.

 The selection of a provider is based on your own selection criteria such as:

 – Staff skills and management of staff qualifications

 – Qualification and monitoring of critical equipment